satcar77/RN-nepali-calender/README.md

 # Simple Nepali Calender

-This is a Simple React Native Application without back ends.
+This is a Simple React Native Application without back end.
 It utilizes JSON datas from http://github.com/satcar77/nepalicalender.
 Uses AsyncStorage component of RN to store the downloaded JSON file.

 ----------